department-of-veterans-affairs/va.gov-team/products/combined_fsr/research/enhanced_fsr/research-plan.md

 Note: The following demographic criteria is our goal, but we understand that historically it's been challenging to recruit participants with VA debt.

--   At least 6 of 12 people who use a assistive technology (screen reader, hearing aids, use of magnification)
+-   At least 2 of 12 people who use a assistive technology (screen reader)
+-
 -   [At least 5 of 12 people must identify as having a cognitive consideration](https://www.census.gov/content/dam/Census/library/working-papers/2016/demo/Holder-2016-01.pdf)

 -   [At least 5 of 12 people must identify as Black, Hispanic, Biracial, Asian, Native](https://www.va.gov/HEALTHEQUITY/Race_Ethnicity.asp)